flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 * Select `ARRIVAL` using LSK1R
     * We will be shown the approaches available designated by `Type` `Rwy`.
     * For this guide we will shoot for an ILS to keep it simple.
-* Use the vertical slew keys to find `ILS05R` and select it using the corresponding LSK.
+* Use the vertical slew keys to find `ILS23R` and select it using the corresponding LSK.
-* Again use the vertical slew keys to find the STAR for this flight `MIRSI1A` and select it using the corresponding LSK.
+* Again use the vertical slew keys to find the STAR for this flight `OKTEM1M` and select it using the corresponding LSK.
 * We won't have any vias for this flight.
 Select `NO VIAS` using LSK2L.
 On the following page we can choose transitions if available, but for this flight we don't.
-    * *Note:* Due to the default MSFS flight plan manager we maybe directed to proceed via the `MCT` waypoint anyways for the arrival.
 * Insert this STAR into the flight plan using LSK6R.

 ![mcdu12](../assets/beginner-guide/mcdu/mcdu12.png){loading=lazy}